sagark/snapnotify-app-release/README.md

 snapnotify-app-release
 ======================

 The Android App component of SnapNotify.
+You can find more at http://sagark.org/snapnotify/